mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 ### Navigational elements

-Use the following terms when referring to the main UI elements:
+Use the following terms when referring to the main GitLab user interface
+elements:

-- **Top menu**: This is the top menu that spans the width of the UI.
+- **Top menu**: This is the top menu that spans the width of the user interface.
   It includes the GitLab logo, search field, counters, and the user's avatar.
-- **Left sidebar**: This is the navigation sidebar on the left of the UI, specific to the project, or group.
+- **Left sidebar**: This is the navigation sidebar on the left of the user interface, specific to the project or group.
-- **Right sidebar**: This is the navigation sidebar on the right of the UI, specific to the open issue or merge request.
+- **Right sidebar**: This is the navigation sidebar on the right of the user interface, specific to the open issue, merge request, or epic.

 ## Images